Hiroaki-K4/AI-Data-Scientist/README.md

 # AI-Data-Scientist
 <img src='images/ai_data_scientist.jpg' width='500'>

 In this repository, we can try AI data scientist that behaves like a human data scientist.
 Recently, LLM has been improved a lot, we believe it is now possible for an LLM to solve problems that data scientist handle usually.
+For example, LLMs are already being used to write research papers in place of human researchers([AI-Scientist](https://github.com/SakanaAI/AI-Scientist)).
+The article about this project is [here](https://medium.com/@hirok4/ai-data-scientist-ef58d24a1efb).

 <br></br>